Zhengwei Pan, PhD, University of Georgia

-In this project, we dedicated to develop a new and novel class of Cr3+-doped Zn-Ga-Ge-O (ZGGO:Cr) NIR long-persistent phosphors that exhibit superior capabilities in solar energy harvesting, storage, NIR light conversion and persistent NIR emission, which appear to meet almost all the demands for the luminescent convertors.
+In this project, we dedicated to develop new and novel NIR long-persistent phosphors that exhibit superior capabilities in solar energy harvesting, storage, NIR light conversion and persistent NIR emission.
+Specially, we developed two new series of Cr3+-activated gallates: Cr3+-activated Zn-Ga-Ge-O (ZGGO:Cr) and Cr3+-activated Li-Ga-O (LGO:Cr).

-By carefully tuning the fabrication parameters, including the ratios of the constituent oxides and processing conditions, we determined that Zn3Ga2Ge2O10:0.5%Cr3+ is an optimum formula.
-The material can be efficiently excited by a broad range of wavelengths (300-650 nm) and emits an intense and broadband NIR photoluminescence (650-950 nm) peaking at 696 nm (Figure 1).
-Besides the intense and broad NIR photoluminescence, the Zn3Ga2Ge2O10:0.5%Cr3+ phosphor also exhibits super-long lasting, NIR persistent luminescence after the removal of the excitation source.
-After excited by a 365 nm UV light or natural sunlight for 10 seconds to 5 minutes, the NIR afterglow can last for more than 360 h (Figure 2), which is about 2–3 orders of magnitude longer than that of the NIR persistent phosphors reported before.
+Both ZGGO:Cr and LGO:Cr phosphors can be efficiently excited by a broad range of wavelengths (250-650 nm) and emits an intense and broadband NIR photoluminescence (650-950 nm) (Figure 1).
+Besides the intense and broad NIR photoluminescence, the ZGGO:Cr and LGO:Cr phosphors also exhibit super-long lasting, NIR persistent luminescence after the removal of the excitation source.
+After excited by a UV light for 10 seconds to 5 minutes, the NIR afterglow can last for several hundred hours (Figure 2).

-Significantly, our extensive outdoor experiments showed that the Zn3Ga2Ge2O10:0.5%Cr3+ phosphor appears to be an all-weather NIR material that can be activated in various outdoor environments.
-Specifically, the phosphor can be rapidly, effectively, and repeatedly charged by sunlight in various weather conditions (e.g., sunny, cloudy, overcast, and rainy days), at any moment between sunrise and sunset, and at various outdoor locations (e.g., open area and shadows of trees and buildings), and the materials exposed to these various outdoor environments exhibit comparable NIR persistent luminescence behaviors.
-In addition, besides the activation and emission in air, the material can also be effectively activated by sunlight when they are immersed in various aqueous solutions (e.g., tap water, salt water and more corrosive NaCl-NaHCO3-bleach water) and emit NIR light as intense and long as they are in air.
+Significantly, our extensive outdoor experiments showed that the ZGGO:Cr and LGO:Cr phosphors appear to be an all-weather NIR material that can be activated in various outdoor environments.
+Specifically, the phosphors can be rapidly, effectively, and repeatedly charged by sunlight in various weather conditions (e.g., sunny, cloudy, overcast, and rainy days), at any moment between sunrise and sunset, and at various outdoor locations (e.g., open area and shadows of trees and buildings), and the materials exposed to these various outdoor environments exhibit comparable NIR persistent luminescence behaviors.

 The impact of this research to the PI's career is tremendous.
-Basing on the results partially supported by this PRF-DNI fund, a paper related to the ZGGO:Cr NIR phosphor is under revision in Nature Materials, the most prestigious journal in material science.
-Since the ZGGO:Cr phosphor is new for which not much is known, there are many aspects to discover and understand.
-Therefore, the on-going success of this project is expected to result in several other high-impact journal papers, have significant impacts in the communities of luminescent materials, photovoltaics, defense and security, bio-imaging, etc., and maintain the PI's group as the most prominent group in NIR persistent phosphor research and applications.
+Basing on the results partially supported by this PRF-DNI fund, a paper related to the ZGGO:Cr NIR phosphor was published in Nature Materials (11, 58-63(2012)).
+One paper related to LGO:Cr phosphor was finished and will be submitted.
+Since the ZGGO:Cr and LGO:Cr phosphors are new for which not much is known, there are many aspects to discover and understand.
+Therefore, the on-going success of this project is expected to result in several other high-impact journal papers, have significant impacts in the communities of luminescent materials, photovoltaics, defense and security, information storage, bio-imaging, etc., and maintain the PI's group as the most prominent group in NIR persistent phosphor research and applications.

 The impact of this research to the postdoc and graduate student involved in this project is significant.
 They have the opportunity to conduct pioneering research and to prepare themselves to be the future leading scientists in the area of NIR persistent materials.